Tourism in Leeds

 Leeds in West Yorkshire, England, is a tourist destination.

 In the 2017 Condé Nast Traveler survey of readers, Leeds rated 6th among The 15 Best Cities in the UK for visitors.
 Lonely Planet named Leeds as one of the top 10 cities to visit in 2017.

 Arrival

 Leeds has many transport links by which tourists can arrive.
-The city is served by Leeds Bradford International Airport, which has direct links to most major British and European airports as well as several direct links further afield.
+The city is served by Leeds Bradford Airport, which has direct links to most major British and European airports as well as several direct links further afield.
 Leeds railway station is one of the UK's principal railway stations and links to regional towns and cities, as well as many major cities.
 The cities main tourist information office is situated at the railway station.
 The nearest port is the Port of Hull, with passenger connections to Zeebrugge and Rotterdam.
 Leeds is linked by motorways in all directions by the M1 (South), M62 (East and West) and the A1(M) (North and South).
-The city is linked by National Express and Megabus coaches all major UK cities.
+The city is linked by National Express coaches all major UK cities.